ITS

 ITS: Information Technology Services

-SaaS: Cloud-based service that is delivered via the web based on either a monthly or annual subscription
+Software as a Service (SaaS): Cloud-based service that is delivered via the web based on either a monthly or annual subscription.

-PaaS: Cloud-based service that provides a platform allowing for the development of software using an established framework to improve development time and management of cloud services
+Platform as a Service (PaaS): Cloud-based service that provides a platform allowing for the development of software using an established framework to improve development time and management of cloud services.

-PII (Personally Identifiable Information): Information that either singularly or in conjunction with other data elements could reasonably lead to the identification of specific individuals
+Personally Identifiable Information (PII): Information that either singularly or in conjunction with other data elements could reasonably lead to the identification of specific individuals.

 POLICY STATEMENT